 application as incomplete applications will not be accepted.

-online by clicking on the job title you are interested in and
+You can apply online by clicking on the job title you are

-clicking on the "Apply" link.
-After viewing the Job Description,
+interested in and clicking on the "Apply" link.
+After viewing the

-click the 'Apply' tab.
-If this is the first time you are applying
+Job Description, click the 'Apply' tab.
+If this is the first time

-using our online job application, you will need to create an
+you are applying using our online job application, you will need to

-account and select a Username and Password.
-After your account has
+create an account and select a Username and Password.
+After your

-been established, you can import your resume from LinkedIn, upload
+account has been established, you can import your resume from

-it from a saved document on your computer, or manually enter your
+LinkedIn, upload it from a saved document on your computer, or

 experience and education will be invited to continue in the

-selection process.
-In addition, final candidates for the position
+supplemental questionnaire.
+In addition, final candidates for the

-are required to pass a background check, State of California
+position are required to pass a background check, State of

-Department of Justice criminal records check, medical evaluation,
+California Department of Justice criminal records check, credit

-If special accommodations are necessary at any stage of the
+accommodations are necessary at any stage of the selection process,

-selection process, please contact the Human Resources Department
+please contact the Human Resources Department right away.

 Attention: Communication regarding your status in this